xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/delay_degradation.md

   - Keys: Indices of reactions defined in `jumpset` that can cause the change in delay channel.
 In this example, the 4th reaction $\gamma : X_I \rightarrow \emptyset$ will change the schduled delay reaction to change its state immediately.
   - Values: A update function that determines how to update the delay channel.
 In this example, once a delay-interrupt reaction happens, any of the reactants $X_I$ that is supposed to leave the system after time $\tau$ can be degraded immediately.
 - ```delay_complete```
-  - Keys: Indices of delay trigger reaction of delay reactions
+  - Keys: Indices of delay channel.
+Here the 1st delay channel corresponds to $X_I$.
-  - Values: How delay trigger reaction affects the system
+  - Values: A vector of `Pair`s, mapping species id to net change of stoichiometric coefficient.

-Now we can initialize the problem by setting
+Now we can initialise the problem by setting

 ```julia
 u0 = [0, 0]